 Final Impact

 The organizational impact of this multi-faceted project has unblocked Play Street from opening new franchises, growing their already robust 48 global locations.
-Consolidation of event types and business practices surrounded them has allowed Franchises to host most events in larger capacities, boosting the company’s earning potential.
+Consolidation of event types and business practices surrounding them has allowed Franchises to host most events in larger capacities, boosting the company’s earning potential.
 And finally, the parents and guests who already love their local PSM can book Playtimes faster, discover more seasonal events, and enjoy a best-in-class birthday party booking process.